Feilner/homebridge-plc/README.md

 - `db`: s7 data base number e.g. `4` for `DB4`
 - `enablePolling`: (optional) when set to `true` the current state will be polled. t is mandatory as well to enable polling mode on platform level.
 - `pollInterval` (optional) poll interval in seconds.
 Default value is `10` seconds.
-- `forceCurrentState`: (optional) when set to `true` the position set by set_LockTargetState` is directly used as current state.
-By this it seems in tha ome app as the target state was directly reached.
+- `forceCurrentState`: (optional) when set to `true` the position set by `set_LockTargetState` is directly used as current state.
+By this it seems in the home app as the target state was directly reached.
 This is recommended when not sing `enablePolling` or pushing the value from the plc.
 - `get_LockCurrentState`: offset to read current state current state S7 type `Bool` .g. `3.1` for `DB4DBB3`
 	- `0`: secured
 	- `1`: unsecured